 CategoryHiking, Volcano Tours

-- Visit to the new eruption site
+- Visit to an eruption site

 - Gunnuhver geothermal field of various mud pools

 - Brimketill natural pool carved out of an eroded lava shoreline

 - Seltún geothermal area (closed during winter)